 - A. Manufacturer Qualifications: An approved manufacturer with minimum 15 years of experience in manufacturing, installing, and servicing elevators of the type required for the project. - 1.
-The manufacturer of machines, controllers, signal fixtures, door operators cabs, entrances, and all other major parts of elevator operating equipment. - a.
+The manufacturer of machines, controllers, signal fixtures, door operators, cabs, entrances, and all other major parts of elevator operating equipment. - a.
 The major parts of the elevator equipment shall be manufactured by the installing company, and not be an assembled system. - 2.
-The manufacturer shall have a documented, on-going quality assurance program. - 3.
-ISO-9001:2000 Manufacturer Certified - 4.
+The manufacturer shall have a documented, on-going quality assurance program.

+- 3. ISO-9001:2000 Manufacturer Certified - 4.
 ISO-14001:2004 Environmental Management System Certified - 5.
 LEED Gold certified elevator manufacturing facility. - B. Installer Qualifications: The manufacturer or an authorized agent of the manufacturer with not less than 15 years of satisfactory experience installing elevators equal in character and performance to the project elevators. - C. Regulatory Requirements: - 1.
 ASME A17.1 Safety Code for Elevators and Escalators, latest edition or as required by the local building code. - 2.
-Building Code: National. - 3.
-NFPA 70 National Electrical Code. - 4.
-NFPA 80 Fire Doors and Windows. - 5.
-Americans with Disabilities Act Accessibility Guidelines (ADAAG) - 6.
-Section 407 in ICC A117.1, when required by local authorities - 7.
-CAN/CSA C22.1 Canadian Electrical Code - 8.
-CAN/CSA B44 Safety Code for Elevators and Escalators. - 9.
-California Department of Public Health Standard Method V1.1-2010, CA Section 01350 - D. Fire-rated entrance assemblies: Opening protective assemblies including frames, hardware, and operation shall comply with ASTM E2074, CAN4-S104 (ULC-S104), UL10(b), and NFPA Standard 80.
+NFPA 70 National Electrical Code. - 3.
+NFPA 80 Fire Doors and Windows. - 4.
+Americans with Disabilities Act Accessibility Guidelines (ADAAG) - 5.
+Section 407 in ICC A117.1, when required by local authorities - 6.
+CAN/CSA C22.1 Canadian Electrical Code - 7.
+CAN/CSA B44 Safety Code for Elevators and Escalators. - D. Fire-rated entrance assemblies: Opening protective assemblies including frames, hardware, and operation shall comply with ASTM E2074, CAN4-S104 (ULC-S104), UL10(b), and NFPA Standard 80.
 Provide entrance assembly units bearing Class B or 1 1/2 hour label by a Nationally Recognized Testing Laboratory (2 hour label in Canada). - E. Inspection and testing: - 1.
 Elevator Installer shall obtain and pay for all required inspections, tests, permits and fees for elevator installation. - 2.
 Arrange for inspections and make required tests. - 3.
-Deliver to the Owner upon completion and acceptance of elevator work.

-F. Sustainable Product Qualifications:

-- 1. Environmental Product Declaration: - a.
+Deliver to the Owner upon completion and acceptance of elevator work. - F. Sustainable Product Qualifications: - 1.
+Environmental Product Declaration: - a.
 GOOD: If Product Category Rules (PCR) are not available, produce a publicly available, critically reviewed life-cycle assessment conforming to ISO 14044 that has at least a cradle to gate scope. - b.
 BEST: If Product Category Rules (PCR) are available, produce and publish an Environmental Product Declaration (EPD) based on a critically reviewed life-cycle assessment conforming to ISO 14044, with external verification recognized by the EPD program operator. - 2.
 Material Transparency: - a.
 GOOD: Provide Health Product Declaration at any level - b.
 BETTER: Provide Health Product Declaration (HPD v2 or later).
 Complete, published declaration with full disclosure of known hazards, prepared using the Health Product Declaration Collaborative's "HPD builder" on-line tool. - c.
 BEST: Cradle to Cradle Material Health Certificate v3, Bronze level or higher. - 3.
-LEED v4 Provide documentation for all Building Product Disclosure AND Optimization credits in LEED v4 for product specified. - 4.
-Living Building Challenge Projects: Provide Declare label for products specified.
+LEED v4 Provide documentation for all Building Product Disclosure AND Optimization credits in LEED v4 for product specified.